Celebrate St. Patrick’s Day by learning how to make green beer!

 How to Make Green Beer

-- Pour half the beer into the beer glass.
+- Pour 4 ounces of beer into a chilled glass.

 For a non-food coloring method (one that won’t stain your teeth or your clothes), here are three alternatives to turn beer green!